 What new developments are there are in the battle against breast cancer?
 Well, most breast tumors are estrogen receptor positive, meaning they respond to estrogen; estrogen makes them grow.
-The problem for tumors in postmenopasal women is that there isn’t much estrogen around, unless of course you take it in a drug like pre-mar-in, made from pregnant mare urine, found not to affect the quality of women’s lives, just the quantity, increasing the risk of strokes heart attacks blood clots and, breast cancer.
+The problem for tumors in postmenopasal women is that there isn’t much estrogen around—unless, of course, you take it in a drug like Premarin, made from pregnant mares’ urine, found not to affect the quality of women’s lives, just the quantity—increasing the risk of strokes, heart attacks, blood clots, and breast cancer.

-Thankfully millions of women stopped taking it in 2002, and we saw a nice dip in breast cancer rates, but unfortunately, those rates have since stagnated.
-Hundreds of thousands of American women continue every year to get that dreaded diagnosis.
-So what next?
+Thankfully, millions of women stopped taking it in 2002, and we saw a nice dip in breast cancer rates.
+But, unfortunately, those rates have since stagnated.
+Hundreds of thousands of American women continue to get this dreaded diagnosis every year.
+So, what’s next?

-To do this, you need a lot of human tissue—where you going to get it from?
+Now, to do this, you need a lot of human tissue; where you going to get it from?
 To study skin, for example, researchers use discarded human foreskins.
-They’re just being thrown away might as well use them.
+They’re just being thrown away; might as well use them.
 Where are you going to get discarded female tissue, though?
 Placentas.
 Human placentas.
-So they got a bunch of women to donate their placentas after giving birth to further this critical line of research.
+So they got a bunch of women to donate their placentas after giving birth, to further this critical line of research.

 After years of searching, they found seven vegetables with significant anti-aromatase activity.
 And here they are: seven different vegetables, dropping aromatase activity about 20%, except for this one: that’s like a 60 to 65% drop inhibition.
 Which one was it?
 Was it the bell pepper, broccoli, carrots, celery , green onions, mushrooms, or spinach?
 Well, it wasn’t green onion,, not celery, not carrots, not peppers, nor broccoli—that would have been my guess—not spinach, but, X marks the spot: mushrooms.